The Case of Mexico

 These tendencies became highly visible to the broader public in 2014 with the rapid surge of unaccompanied minors from El Salvador, Honduras and Guatemala (also known as the Northern Triangle) seeking entrance to the United States.
 Four years later, from October 2018 onward, the caravanas de migrantes (migrant caravans) shed light on the ongoing exodus from these Central American countries, where insufficient employment opportunities and the lack of public security, combined with organized violence, have fueled emigration through Mexico to the United States.
 Over the last ten years, more and more Central American citizens have had to flee their home countries due to high homicide rates, gang activities and armed violence.
 Additionally, women and people from the LGBTIQ community often experience gender-based violence in their countries of origin.
 As the migrant caravans showed, no longer only young men decide to migrate, but also, in increasing numbers, women and whole families make their way up north.
 It is difficult to estimate the number of migrants that cross Mexico each year to reach the US.
 In the first half of 2019, Mexico's National Institute of Migration (INM) registered a historic increase in the entry of migrants into the country, recording more than 107.000 apprehensions of undocumented migrants, the great majority coming from Honduras, Guatemala and El Salvador.
-At the end of the year, the official apprehension statistics of the INM show an decrease at the end of the year due to tightened controls on the Mexican southern border that were implemented as a part of an agreement between Mexico and the United States to reduce Central American transit migration significantly.
+At the end of the year, the official apprehension statistics of the INM show an decrease due to tightened controls on the Mexican southern border that were implemented as a part of an agreement between Mexico and the United States to reduce Central American transit migration significantly.